 - contribution to professional practice with same-sex attracted people; and

 - any implications for enriching the lives of same-sex attracted people.

 Value of the award

-- Successful candidates for the Gay and Lesbian Issues and Psychology (GLIP) Award will:
+Successful candidates for the Psychology of Diverse Bodies, Genders and Sexualities Award will:

 Nominations are to be made by submitting two (2) copies of the thesis to the coordinator of the selection committee (details below).
 Students should submit both their literature review and their research paper, if their thesis is comprised of two separate components.